España-class battleship: General characteristics

 The España-class ships were 132.6 m long at the waterline and 140 m long overall.
 They had a beam of 24 m and a draft of 7.8 m; their freeboard was 4.6 m amidships, much lower than was normal for battleships of the period.
 They displaced 15700 t as designed and up to 16450 t at combat load.
 The vessels had two tripod masts and a small superstructure.
 They were equipped with six 75 cm searchlights.
 The ships were reasonably stable compared to foreign designs but they had a low metacentric height of 1.56 m at full loading that caused them to have poor stability when damaged.
 Steering was controlled with a single semi-balanced rudder.
 At full speed, the ships could make a 180 degree turn in the space of 321 m.

 Each ship had a crew of 854 officers and enlisted men, though in peacetime the crew was limited to around 700 for habitability reasons.
 The enlisted crew spaces were located forward in the upper deck and were cramped and unhygienic; they were split between two areas, the first being a large mess deck between the barbettes for the forward turret and the starboard wing turret.
 The rest of the enlisted men were housed in the forward casemates for the secondary guns.
 The cabins for non-commissioned officers were also located in the casemates.
 The superstructure included several cabins for senior officers.
 The ships were initially painted black but in the 1920s they were repainted gray.
-Alfonso XIIIs funnel bore a white identification band and Jaime Is bore two; these bands were removed from both ships after the start of the Civil War.
+Alfonso XIII's funnel bore a white identification band and Jaime I's bore two; these bands were removed from both ships after the start of the Civil War.
 Jaime I was also repainted dark gray at this time.